Yanik39/TORNet/README.md

   * `php` is hardened by disabling any settings exposes any info.
   * `php-fpm` clears all ENV variables.
   * `supervisor <-> supervisorctl` connection is secured with auto generated random password.
   * `MariaDB/MySQL` mysql_secure_install is done after first install.
-Any you get the auto generated random password at tor home folder.
+Any you get the auto generated random password at `/root` folder.
   * If you messed with configurations/files/folders etc. just delete file/folder to get default ones after restart of the container.
   * [Vanguards](https://github.com/mikeperry-tor/vanguards) is hardening tor connections.
 I suggest also checking related [Tor Blog](https://blog.torproject.org/announcing-vanguards-add-onion-services) post.
   * 5-Eye countries are blocked as any kind of nodes (exit or middle).
 There is some warnings about this at tor logs, but safe to ignore.